mikepruett3/ps-trackitws/README.md

-# PowerShell Toggl.com Download Tools (ps-toggldl)
+# PowerShell Track-it!
+WebService API Tools (ps-trackitws)

-Module created to allow for easy extraction of Time Data from Toggl's API, via PowerShell Invoke-WebRequest cmdlets.
+Module created to allow for Work Order Operations from Track-it!'s WebService API, via PowerShell Invoke-WebRequest cmdlets.
 For use with other cmdlets and scripts.

 ## Installation